Updated on September 20th, 2022 by Aristofanis Papadatos

-Sabine Royalty Trust (SBR) has a high dividend yield of 6.5% based on annualized distributions over the past 6 months.
+Sabine Royalty Trust (SBR) has a high dividend yield of 10.1% based on annualized distributions over the first four months of 2022.
 This places Sabine on the high dividend stocks list.
 You can see all 200+ 5%+ yielding stocks here.

 Sabine also pays dividends on a monthly schedule, which means investors receive their dividends more frequently than the traditional quarterly schedule.